aabmets/yfrake/docs/source/client/reference/client_reference.rst

    :param kwargs: Variable keyword arguments, which depend on the endpoint requirements.
 Values can be either *str*, *int* or *bool*.
    :type kwargs: unpacked dict

-   :raises RuntimeError: if a configuration is not active.
+   :raises RuntimeError: if the session decorator is not in use.
    :raises NameError: if an invalid endpoint name has been provided.
    :raises KeyError: if an invalid query parameter has been provided.
    :raises TypeError: if the datatype of a query parameter is invalid.